Julien5/sandbox/embedded/compteur/README.md

 The second design is based around an ATmega328P.
 It includes a self-made sensor and a ESP-01 module that transmits the data when needed (that is, when the energy consumption changes by certain amount).

 ![comp](documentation/camera/small/components.jpg)

+- The ATMEGA block controls the sensor and the ESP8266 block: it turns the LED on, process ADC measures, sends data to the ESP8266 block.
+- The ESP8266 transmits the processed data per WLAN to a HTTP server (hosted locally on a RPI).
+- The sensor block include the LED, the phototansistor, and some resistor.

+See below for details.

 #### The Sensor